 speech pathologist, may also become involved in your child's assessment.

 Most children with ADHD also have other related problems, such as learning difficulties, sleep problems or anxiety.
 These need to be assessed and managed alongside the ADHD.

 You can help your child manage their ADHD symptoms by using positive parenting strategies, along with a range of home and classroom strategies.
 These include sticking to a routine, building social skills and planning your child’s learning environment.
 Sometimes counselling for your

 child or the family is also needed.
 See our fact sheet

 ADHD – ways to help children at school and home.

 If after trying these strategies your child’s symptoms are still having a big impact on their life, your doctor may recommend medication.

-The most effective treatment for the symptoms of ADHD is stimulant medication, and it has been the standard treatment for children with ADHD since the 1980s.
+The most effective treatment for the symptoms of ADHD is stimulant medication, which has been the standard treatment for children with ADHD since the 1970s.
 About one to two per cent of children in Australia are prescribed stimulant medication.